Other Projects

 Video shows me testing the bump'em platform that me and Amro implemented in the PoWeR lab, with increasing force perturbation amplitudes.

-Tethys Robotics is a spin-off project at ETH Zurich’s Autonomous Systems Lab, led by Prof. Roland Siegwart, dedicated to developing autonomous underwater vehicles (AUVs) for exploration, environmental monitoring, and search-and-rescue missions.
-During my Summer 2023 internship, I contributed to multiple aspects of the project, while simultaneously taking two Georgia Tech courses and an ETH course in ROS for master’s students.
-Specifically, I designed Python-based algorithms for real-time monitoring of the AUV’s pose and surrounding water current, aiding robust navigation and motion planning.
-Additionally, I conducted research on novel mechanical and soft robotic components for integration into next-generation AUVs.
+Tethys is a spin-off project at ETH Zurich’s Autonomous Systems Lab, led by Prof. Roland Siegwart, dedicated to developing autonomous underwater vehicles (AUVs) for exploration, environmental monitoring, and search-and-rescue missions.
+During my Summer 2023 internship, I contributed to multiple aspects of the project, while simultaneously taking two Georgia Tech courses and attending an ETH course in ROS for master’s students.

 example image